How Annie recovered with yoga for complex PTSD

 Rates of suicidality (thinking about, planning or attempting suicide) were … ten times greater than the Australian community.”

-If you know someone who may get help from yoga, in any way, I’d be grateful if you’d encourage them to give it a try.
+If you know someone who may get help from yoga, in any way, I’d be grateful if you’d encourage them to give yoga a try.

-All Flametree packages, including subscription and ten pass deals, are here.
+Alternatively, check out Flametree’s most popular packages, including subscription and ten pass deals.